cherrera1208/reading-notes/code-301/class-01.md

   3.What is the flow of props?

 - Answers:

-  1.text
+  1.properties

-  2.text
+  2.passes data from one component to another

-  3.text
+  3.uni-directional (one way from parent to child)

 ## Bookmark and Review